COVID-19 In Pennsylvania: 'We Have No Plans To Go Back To Red, Yellow, Green,' Health Secretary Dr. Rachel Levine Says

 PITTSBURGH (KDKA) – Pennsylvania Secretary of Health Dr. Rachel Levine says there are “no plans” at this time to reinstate the color-coded coronavirus restrictions the state saw earlier in the pandemic.

 At Dr. Levine’s weekly media briefing Monday, she addressed the rising rate of infections across the state.
-Statewide percent positivity is now 9.6% compared to 6.9% last week.
+Statewide percent positivity for last week is at 9.6%, compared to 6.9% the week before.
+Sixty-two of the 67 counties have positivity rates above 5%, including Allegheny County, which stands at 7.7%,

 PA Sect.
 Levine says controlling Covid is our "collective responsibility".
 Falls short of ordering new restrictions on businesses. @KDKA pic.twitter.com/5vYdcpFHhb